 And we also know now that the season will include a return for Karate Kid III villain Terry Silver – although how big his role is remains to be seen.

 We'd expect to see most of the main cast return for series four, including franchise legends Ralph Macchio, William Zabka and Martin Kove as Daniel LaRusso, Johnny Lawrence and John Kreese respectively.

 It's also likely that we'll be seeing more of the younger cast members such as Mary Mouser, Xolo Maridueña, Tanner Buchanan and Jacob Bertrand.

 Nothing has been confirmed about any new faces at this stage, but it is highly probable that we could see some extra cast members join the fray for a fourth season as well.

-Then there’s the matter of more familiar faces from the Karate Kid films joining up: as far as this is concerned, the most likely candidate is Thomas Ian Griffith, who played Kreese’s friend Terry Silver in Karate Kid 3 and who is called by Kreese at the end of series three.
+Then there's the matter of more familiar faces from the Karate Kid films joining up: and it's now been confirmed that Thomas Ian Griffith, who played Kreese's friend Terry Silver in Karate Kid 3 and who is called by Kreese at the end of series three.

-His involvement has not by any means been confirmed, but co-creators Jon Hurwitz and Hayden Schlossberg did tease that it could be something to look out for.
+Before the news was confirmed, co-creators Jon Hurwitz and Hayden Schlossberg had teases that it could be something to look out for.